inyo-gov/revegetation-projects/README.md

 3)  Should the parcel fall below the cover goal during subsequent monitoring, more appropriate species should be planted.
 4)  Revegetate the remaining bare areas of the parcels such as service roads.
 5)  Work on a jointly developed monitoring plan to assess goal attainment.

+-   Update: *LADWP (with ICWD field staff) will resurvey parcels in summer 2024*

 ## Reproducing the .Rproj Environment